 Tottenham to face Arsenal in League Cup

-London rivals Tottenham and Arsenal will lock horns in the third round of the League Cup.
+LONDON - Tottenham Hotspur will host North London rivals Arsenal in the pick of the third round ties in the English League Cup following Saturday's draw.

-Tottenham have been handed a mouth-watering third-round tie with arch-rivals Arsenal in the League Cup.
+There are six all Premier League clashes including Chelsea at home to promoted Newcastle United, with the ties to be played in the week commencing September 20.

-Mauricio Pochettino's Tottenham - runners-up to Chelsea last season - will host Arsenal at White Hart Lane in the week commencing September 21.
+Holders Manchester United are away at Championship side Scunthorpe United while Manchester City travel to West Bromwich Albion.

 Get the best features, fun and footballing frolics straight to your inbox every week.